Claycots School - Town Hall Campus

-Claycots is a thriving and well-respected primary school with a reputation for excellence and high achievement with over 1750 pupils aged 3 – 11 years.
-Claycots is situated on two campuses.
-Our Britwell Campus educates pupils from 2-year-old childcare through to Year 6 and our expanding Town Hall Campus currently provides a nurturing and inspiring education for pupils from Nursery to Year 6.
+Claycots is a thriving primary school with over 1750 pupils aged 3 – 11 years.
+Claycots is situated on two campuses; Britwell and Town Hall.
+Both campuses currently provide a nurturing and inspiring education for pupils from Nursery to Year 6.
 Both sites are continuing to grow and develop to meet the needs of the communities we serve.

 We are a very culturally rich, diverse and inclusive school that strives to support all children to enable them to make the best possible progress and achieve their full potential.
 To accomplish these aims, we offer a broad and balanced curriculum with high quality teaching.
-We provide effective support for children with special educational needs and disabilities, starting from our first contacts with parents and carers when a child enters our school.
-We make sure that additional needs are identified early and we offer a range of provision according to identified needs.
-We work with a range of other professionals and provide strategies and interventions to make sure that all children receive the support they need to be inspired to strive to be the best that they can be.
+We ensure that pupils with additional needs are identified early and support them through structured teaching, different learning approaches and access to all aspects of school life.
+We work with a range of professionals and provide strategies and interventions to make sure that all children receive the support they need to be inspired to strive to be the best that they can be.

 Town Hall campus is a large open plan campus built over three floors.
 Intervention areas are in open shared spaces.
 There is one lift to access all floors and an accessible toilet on each floor.
 Britwell is a much larger site, all on one level and with large open areas.
 Intervention spaces are dedicated areas for targeted children.

 - Contact Name

 - Contact Telephone